demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Playbooks/playbook-Microsoft_Defender_For_Endpoint_-_Unisolate_Endpoint_README.md

-This playbook will auto un-isolate endpoints by the *device ID that was provided in the playbook.
+This playbook will auto unisolate endpoints through Microsoft Defender For Endpoint by using Hostname, IP, or Device ID associated with the asset you wish to block.

-*Hostname is not recognized as a device ID.
-For more information, you can use the following commands:
-!microsoft-atp-get-machine-details
-!microsoft-atp-get-machines

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.